 Next, Panels must consider the three elements of the public component.
 The first element of the public component - the need to protect service users - overlaps with the personal component.
-A registrant who has insight and is unlikely to repeat past acts or omissions is unlikely to present a risk to service users.
+A registrant who has insight and is unlikely to repeat past acts or omissions is unlikely to present an ongoing/ future risk to service users.

-The other two elements of the public component - maintaining professional standards and public confidence in the profession concerned - are intertwined.
+The other two elements of the public component-maintaining are maintaining professional standards and public confidence in the profession concerned-are intertwined.
 The professional standards expected of registrants are those which the public expects of them.
-The public is entitled to engage with registrants who are professionally competent and act with decency, honesty and integrity.
+Panels should consider the need for the public to have confidence in the registrants they are treated by.
+The public is entitled to expect ngage with registrants who are professionally competent and act with decency, honesty and integrity.
 Panels should consider the need for the public to have confidence in the registrants they are treated by and in the regulatory process.
+The public should also be able to rely on the regulatory process to be robust, fair and transparent.

-The key question to be answered here is, given the nature of the allegation, would public confidence in the profession be undermined if there were to be no finding of impairment?
+The key question to be answered here is, given the nature of the allegation and the facts found proved, would public confidence in the profession be undermined if there were to be no finding of impairment?